Setting Up Fairshare Usage

 In addition to the capital purchase cost of the hardware, researchers must pay a service support fee which covers shared costs including hardware maintenance, cluster-wide software such as the scheduler, maintenance agreements, and infrastructure costs.
 In addition the service support fee covers some of the cluster staff support cost.
 The cluster staff support, however, is subsidized by Vanderbilt.
-The cost of this support for FY2016 is $480 per node (or machine) per year.
-This payment is charged to Vanderbilt centers monthly at $40 per month via SkyVU.
+The cost of this support for the 2019-2020 fiscal year is $480 per node (or machine) per year.
+This payment is charged to Vanderbilt centers monthly at $40 per month via iLab.

 Service Use Fee

-The service use fee for FY2016 is $120 per processor core per year.
+The service use fee for the 2019-2020 fiscal year is $84 per processor core per year.
 This payment is also charged to Vanderbilt centers monthly via SkyVU.
 If you would like to use the cluster through this method, please contact ACCRE administration to verify if ACCRE can meet your requirements with the current cluster hardware.
 ACCRE maintains some hardware for groups to begin using the cluster for the first time or to increase their existing fairshare.
 However, new hardware may be required for a new or existing group requiring a significant increase in processor cores.